KishoreKammela/JobBoardly/docs/admin-features.md

 - **AI Feature Management Tab (Conceptual Placeholder):** (Visible to SuperAdmins only)
   - A placeholder UI to indicate where future controls for enabling/disabling specific AI features (e.g., AI Career Path Advisor, Dynamic Summary Generator, AI Recruiter Assistant) will reside.
 Currently non-functional.
-  - This section will be expanded into a comprehensive "Platform Feature Toggle Management" system as a high-priority future enhancement, allowing granular control over all new platform and AI features.
+  - This section will be expanded into a comprehensive "Platform Feature Toggle Management" system.

 ### 3.2.
 Protected Admin Route & Login